tier4/agnocast/docs/how_to_set_environment_variables.md

 ```

 > [!WARNING]
-> If the other application hooks [memory allocation/deallocation functions that are hooked by Agnocast](#introduction), it is impossible to cooperate with it.
+> If the other applications hooks [memory allocation/deallocation functions that are hooked by Agnocast](#introduction), it cannot be used together with Agnocast.